There are two types of Christmas hampers in this world – the fun ones and the practical ones.

 If you would be willing to pay a personal shopper to go buy your groceries rather than battle with the shops at Christmas time, a supermarket hamper might be worthwhile for you.
 Those that have kept buying these hampers the longest generally value their sanity more than their wallet, and are happy to pay a bit extra to have the boxes delivered.

-If you have trouble with mobility or strength for any reason, the fact that all your items are delivered direct to your home is the deciding factor for some people.
+If you have trouble with mobility or strength for any reason, the fact that all your items are delivered directly to your home is the deciding factor for some people.

 If you don’t trust yourself to save the money until the end of the year, then having the money as untouchable might be the deciding factor.